amad410/playwright-web-boilerplate/README.md

 # Introduction
-This sample is designed for use in VsCode and includes source code for testing the web frontend using Cucumber for Playwright.
-Cucumber is nothing more than another interface that sits on top of your scripts that documents tests in plain language using Gherkin syntax.
+This sample is designed for use in VsCode and includes source code for testing the web frontend.
 It also uses the Allure reporter to report results.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: